rach7777/monax-may/about/jobs.md

 ## <a name="smartContractWriters"></a>Smart Contract Writers

-Eris Industries, the leading platform for industrial applications of smart contract technology, is hiring smart contract writers for our smart contract libraries team.
+Eris Industries, the leading platform for industrial applications of smart contract technology, is hiring smart contract writers for our smart contracts library team.

 Our team has built some of the most complex smart contract systems on earth, starting with the original Eris/PRODoug days.
 This position is an excellent opportunity to learn from some of the best smart contract writers on earth and to significantly participate in the furtherance of this technology in an industrial setting.